Universal and homogeneous structures on the Urysohn and Gurarij spaces: The Urysohn space

 The following theorem was proved in \cite{GoKa}. \begin{thm}[Godefroy,Kalton \cite{GoKa}] For any separable Banach space $X$ there exists a linear isometry $\iota_{GK}:X\rightarrow F(X)$ such that $\beta\circ \iota_{GK}=\mathrm{id}_X$. \end{thm} It follows that the so-called Holmes space $\Hol$, the Lipschitz-free space $F(\Ur)$ over the Urysohn space, is a universal separable Banach space.
 We refer the reader to the paper of Holmes \cite{Holm} and to Chapter 5 of \cite{Pe} for more information about this Banach space.
 We remark that it was proved by Fonf and Wojtaszczyk in \cite{Woj} that the Holmes universal space is not linearly isometric to other known universal Banach spaces such as the Gurarij space or $C([0,1])$.
 It is also not isomorphic to the Pe\l czy\' nski universal space which also follows from the results from \cite{Woj}.

-We note that universal and homogeneous linear operator on the Gurarij space was constructed in \cite{GarKub}. \begin{thm} Let $Z$ be an arbitrary separable Banach space and $L>0$ an arbitrary real constant.
+We note that universal and homogeneous linear operators on the Gurarij space and $p$-Gurarij spaces were constructed in \cite{GarKub} and \cite{CGK}. \begin{thm} Let $Z$ be an arbitrary separable Banach space and $L>0$ an arbitrary real constant.
 Then there exists a universal linear operator $\Phi:\Hol\rightarrow Z$ of norm $L$. \end{thm} \begin{proof} Let $F:\Ur\rightarrow Z$ be the universal $L$-Lipschitz map from the Urysohn space to the Banach space $Z$.
 Denote by $\Phi$ the unique linear extension of $F$ from $\Ur$ to $\Hol$, where we chose $0$ in $\Ur$ so that $F(0)=0$.
 We claim that $\Phi$ is as desired.

 Indeed, let $X$ be an arbitrary separable Banach space equipped with a linear operator $\psi:X\rightarrow Z$ such that $\|\psi\|\leq L$.
 Using Theorem \ref{thm4} we obtain a (non-linear) isometric embedding $\iota:X\hookrightarrow \Ur$ such that for every $x\in X$ we have